Nonconvex Generalization of Alternating Direction Method of Multipliers for Nonlinear Equality Constrained Problems: Experiments

 \section{Experiments}

-In the experiment section, we evaluate our neADMM with several practical applications: two numerical examples are used to illustrate convergence properties when the Assumption \ref{assumption} holds; the 1-bit compressive sensing and multi-instance learning are considered as applications of our neADMM framework.
-The effectiveness of our novel neADMM is assessed against a state-of-the-art method in two applications, respectively.
-They were conducted on a 64-bit machine with Intel(R) core(TM)processor (i7-6820HQ CPU@ 2.70GHZ) and 16.0GB memory.
+In this section, we assess the performance of our proposed neADMM on two applications\footnote{Our code is available at \url{https://github.com/xianggebenben/neADMM}}.
+The experiments were conducted on a 64-bit machine equipped with an InteLoss(R) core(TM) processor (i7-6820HQ CPU) and 16.0GB memory.